pratheek157qwds/pratheek157qwds/README.md

-# Hi there, I’m Hrushikesh Reddy.
+# Hi there, I’m Pratheek Reddy.

 ## ABOUT ME
 - Pursuing BTech in **Computer Science and Engineering** at **Bennett University**.